The government plans to create eight new Freeports in England as a means to boost trade, jobs and investment across the country.

 It has also been announced in the Queen’s Speech on 11 May 2021 that Freeport employers will be able to pay less National Insurance for all new workers hired from April 2022.

-For more information and support in international trading, Mitchell Charlesworth is a member of the Kreston international network of accountants, with expert advisers able to support businesses with a wide range of international business services.
+For more information and support in international trading, Mitchell Charlesworth is a member of the Kreston Global network of accountants, with expert advisers able to support businesses with a wide range of international business services.